Allelon Ruggiero

-Allelon Ruggiero (born March 5, 1971) is an American actor and director.
-He is best known for playing the character Stephen Meeks in Dead Poets Society.
+Allelon Ruggiero (born March 5, 1971) is an American actor.
+He is best known for his portrayal of Steven Meeks in Dead Poets Society.

 Early life

 Ruggiero was born in Philadelphia, Pennsylvania.
 He attended the Philadelphia High School for the Creative and Performing Arts, and later the University of the Arts in Philadelphia.

 Acting

 After making his debut in Peter Weir's film, Ruggiero had minor roles in movies like 12 Monkeys and The Mirror Has Two Faces.
 He appeared as the guest lead in "Intolerance", the 42nd episode of Law & Order (season 2) and had a lead role in the comedy horror movie, The Greenskeeper.
 In 2004, Ruggiero began a break of nine years from acting, until he began acting again in 2013 for an episode on The Bullsh*t Detective.

 Directing

 In 1995, Ruggiero wrote, directed, and acted in a short film entitled "Lost", which screened at the Museum of American Art and took a third-place prize in its category at the 1997 Denver Film Festival.

 During his acting hiatus, Ruggiero ventured into directing and producing, making content for Bain & Company.
 Ruggiero and his wife, TV producer Lea Walker, opened Aeriform Arts, an aerial and circus arts training facility in Hollywood in 2011.
 In 2019, Ruggiero directed Cirque du Giselle, an aerial version of the classic ballet, during the Hollywood Fringe Festival.